KhronosGroup/glTF-Sample-Viewer/README.md

 }
 ```

+Please note, that the above shader code includes the optimization for "turning off" the Fresnel edge brithening (see "Real-Time Rendering" Fourth Edition on page 325).

 ### Geometric Occlusion (G)

-**Smith**
+**Smith GGX**
-The following implementation is from "Geometrical Shadowing of a Random Rough Surface" by Bruce G. Smith
+The following implementation is from "Geometrical Occlusion of a Random Rough Surface" by Bruce G. Smith

 ```
 float geometricOcclusion(MaterialInfo materialInfo, AngularInfo angularInfo)